 When you have to register on the sex offender registry, a significant amount of your personal information becomes public.
 This includes your contact information, a photo, employer information, fingerprints, and more.

-Call us today at (225) 230-1181 to discuss your options.
+Call us today at (225) 330-7009 for a free consultation.